James11T/cra-template-tssimple/README.md

 Custom [Create React App](https://github.com/facebook/create-react-app) template with built in CSS Module support, React 18+.

-To use this template, add `--template tssimple` when creating a new app.
+To use this template, add `--template file:./cra-template-tssimple` after cloning.

 For example: